realworldocaml/book/en/variants.md

 ```

 The structure of the code is pretty straightforward --- we're just
-pattern-matching over the structure of the data, doing the appropriate
+pattern matching over the structure of the data, doing the appropriate
 calculation based on which tag we see.
 To use this evaluator on a
 concrete example, we just need to write the `base_eval` function which
 is capable of evaluating a base predicate.